AmitSass/algae-data-infrastructure/README.md

 ## Security & IP

 Synthetic data only.
 No production endpoints, schemas, metrics, or secrets are included in this repository.

+**Security Features:**
+- All credentials use environment variables (`env_var()`)
+- No hardcoded secrets in any configuration files
+- Demo data only - no real business data
+- Secret scanning and Dependabot alerts enabled

 ## Support